Addison's disease

 Overview

-Addison's disease, also called adrenal insufficiency, is an uncommon illness that occurs when the body doesn't make enough of certain hormones.
-In Addison's disease, the adrenal glands make too little cortisol and, often, too little of another hormone, aldosterone.
+Addison's disease is a rare condition that happens when the body doesn't make enough of some hormones.
+Another name for Addison's disease is primary adrenal insufficiency.
+With Addison's disease, the adrenal glands make too little of the hormone cortisol.
+Often, they also make too little of another hormone called aldosterone.

-Addison's disease can affect anyone and can be life-threatening.
-Treatment involves taking hormones to replace those that are missing.
+Addison's disease can affect anyone.
+Without treatment, it can be life-threatening.
+Treatment involves taking lab-made hormones to replace those that are missing.

 Symptoms